ivanp7/archipelago/README.md

 After the initialization phase comes the execution phase, during which a finite state machine is run as described below.
 The entry state and state transition of the FSM are specified by the configuration in shared memory.

-## Memory-mapped configuration file
+## Memory-mapped configuration files

+Configuration files contain information about libraries to load, contexts to create, signals to watch, application data, etc.

+The Archipelago executable loads and processes configuration files sequentially.
+Each configuration modifies the state left after the previous configuration.

 There is a Python module in the `python/` subdirectory that [helps](https://github.com/ivanp7/still-alive/still-alive.py) in generation of configuration files.

-Once created, these configuration files are reusable.
-However, the format is considered fragile and is not guaranteed to be backward-compatible.

 ## Important concepts